kosl/ihipp-examples/docs/week1.md

 Message Passing Interface (MPI) is a specification of message passing libraries for developers and users.
 MPI mainly addresses the parallel message-passing programming model.
 Many open-source MPI implementations exist, which are used for the development of portable and scalable large-scale parallel applications.

 The latest released MPI standard is currently MPI 4.0.
-One should be aware of the version and features of the standard the MPI library implementation at her/his disposal supports.
+One should be aware of the version and features of the standard the MPI library implementation at their disposal supports.
 Many host languages are supported (C/C++, Fortran, Python, Java...).
-Two of the mostly used MPI library implementations with the appropriate compilers for Linux systems are presented in the following table.
+Two of the most used MPI library implementations with the appropriate compilers for Linux systems are presented in the following table.

 | MPI library | Language | Compiler |